The Best Money Saving Challenges + Free Printables

 Going on a family vacation doesn’t have to break the bank.
 If you are dreaming of a big family vacation but don’t want to put it on a credit card, start a “Vacation Savings Challenge” to help make that getaway possible.

 There are a couple of ways that you can do this challenge.
 To start, think about when you want to take this vacation.
 Next year?
 Two years?
 In a few months?

 Saving for an upcoming vacation can be done, but it will be a bit of a squeeze.
 However, if you are planning a big getaway for next year, that will be optimal.

 Now that you’ve decided when and where you want to go, get an estimate of the cost.
-Using the internet, get an estimated figure for flights, hotels, and decide what else you will want to do, like visit attractions, eating out every day, flying expenses, what will your rental car expense be, etc.
+Using the internet, get an estimated figure for flights, and hotels, and decide what else you will want to do, like visit attractions, eat out every day, flying expenses, what will your rental car expense be, etc.

 Once you have an estimated budget, now it’s time to get to work.
 Divide that amount by months or weeks.
-Then, figure out how you will save the money.
+Then, figure out how you will save money.

 You could start a separate savings account, see if your bank offers a vacation club account, or you can even start a fund jar in your home so the family can see the money build up.